open-education-api/open-education-api.github.io/technical/data-minimization.md

 }
 ```

-To minimise this response the call with `GET /test-component-offering-associations/{testComponentOfferingAssociationId}?expand=person&fields=(remoteState,documents(documentName),ext,email,secondaryEmail,person(ext))` will return:
+To minimise the response for this request the `fields` query parameter can also be used.
+An example to limit the data is the follwoing call: `GET /test-component-offering-associations/{testComponentOfferingAssociationId}?expand=person&fields=(remoteState,documents(documentName),ext,email,secondaryEmail,person(ext))`.
+This will return the mandatory fields and the specified fields and reduces the response data:

 ```
 {